Xanzhu

 5. Select Download and accept the license agreement.

 The download will begin automatically.
-The ISO is approximately 4.69GB.
-After completion, select a destination folder and confirm to store the ISO.
+The ISO is approximately 5.27GB.
+After completion, you'll be asked to move the file to a destination folder to store this ISO file.
 We'll use the default Downloads folder.
+Click Move.

 Windows - Direct

-To download directly from the Microsoft website, navigate to the Windows 11 ISO.
+To download directly from the Microsoft website, navigate to the .

 1. Select Windows 11 (multi-edition ISO for Arm64) from the dropdown menu.